Macroscopic noise amplification by asymmetric dyads in non-Hermitian optical systems for generative diffusion models

 When $\delta$ is not small, we numerically investigate the effect of $r_{g}$ and $r_{\gamma}$ on the proportion of ``1" states produced, $p_{1} \equiv n_{1}/(n_{0} + n_{1})$, where $n_{1}$ ($n_{0}$) is the total number of ``1" (``0") states the system converges to after $1000$ trials.
-Fig.~\ref{Combined dyad plot}(c) shows a series of curves depicting this proportion as a function of $r_{g}$ for a range of values of $r_{\gamma}$, while Fig.~\ref{Combined dyad plot}(d) shows the standard deviation of the set of spin values (i.e. ${0,1}$) collected.
+Fig.~\ref{Combined dyad plot}(c) shows a series of curves depicting this proportion as a function of $r_{g}$ for a range of $r_{\gamma}$ values, while Fig.~\ref{Combined dyad plot}(d) shows the standard deviation of the set of spin values (i.e. ${0,1}$) collected.
 When $ r_{g} = r_{\gamma} = 1$, $p_{1} = \sigma = 0.5$, as expected from a binomial distribution with $p=0.5$, i.e. a fair coin toss.
 Increasing $r_{g}$, causes $p_{1}$ to increase towards a plateau at which all states are ``1" states.
 Decreasing $r_{\gamma}$, however, counteracts this effect, shifting the starting point of the curve such that $p_{1} < 0.5$ when $r_{g} = 1$.
-Since $p_{1}$ increases as $r_{g}$ increases, this ensures that there is always an optimum pair of values $(r_{g}^{*}, r_{\gamma}^{*})$ at which $p_{1} = \sigma = 0.5$.
+Since $p_{1}$ increases as $r_{g}$ increases, this ensures there is always an optimum pair of values $(r_{g}^{*}, r_{\gamma}^{*})$ at which $p_{1} = \sigma = 0.5$.
 Cubic spline methods were used to empirically determine a set of six $(r_{g}^{*}, r_{\gamma}^{*})$ values in the case when $p_{1} = 0.5$ and when $\sigma = 0.5$, respectively.
 An inset in Fig.~\ref{Combined dyad plot}(d) shows a plot of $r_{\gamma}^{*}$ against $r_{g}^{*}$ calculated using $p_{1} = 0.5$ intersection points (blue triangles) and $\sigma = 0.5$ intersection points (red squares).
-For this range of perturbed values of $g$, the analytics obtained to the first order in $\epsilon$ gives the correct numerically observed slope of $-0.448$.
-It is therefore possible to counteract the effect of any intrinsic asymmetry in the physical sample by appropriately modifying the pumping strength at one site.
-In this way the system can be engineered to ensure that the resultant orientation of population asymmetry within an asymmetric dyad statistically resembles the behaviour of a perfectly fair coin toss.
-In addition, a chain of such dyads, constructed such that the coupling is zero between condensates in different dyads, would ensure the orientation of each individual dyad is independent of all the others.
-These two facts (the system's unbiased choice of dyad asymmetry orientation and the independence of individual dyads) enable a chain of such dyads to be used to produce uniform random number distributions (as we demonstrate later).
-It also means that such a system could potentially be used as a sensitivity device.
-Once the unbiased platform is set up, any subsequent asymmetry in the orientation statistics could be attributed to the presence of some internal defect in the sample or (if one condensate is shielded) an external effect (e.g. low-intensity radiation) which temporarily biases the results.
+For this range of perturbed $g$, the analytics obtained to the first order in $\epsilon$ gives the correct, numerically-observed slope of $-0.448$.
+Thus, any intrinsic asymmetry in the physical sample can be counteracted by modifying the pumping strength at one site.
+The system can, therefore, be engineered to ensure the resultant orientation of population asymmetry behaves as a fair coin toss.
+A lattice of such dyads, constructed with zero coupling between condensates in different dyads, would ensure the orientation of each dyad is independent of all the others.
+These two facts (the system's unbiased choice of dyad asymmetry orientation and the independence of individual dyads) enable a lattice of such dyads to produce a normal distribution with a given mean and variance (as demonstrated later).
+It also means such a system could be used as a sensitivity device.
+Non-Hermitian systems have recently shown promise in exploiting exceptional points for sensing \cite{wiersig2020review}, including in microcavities \cite{richter2019voigt, liao2021experimental}.
+In our system, once the unbiased platform is set up, any subsequent asymmetry in the orientation statistics could be attributed to some internal defect in the sample or (if one condensate is shielded) an external effect (e.g., low-intensity radiation) which temporarily biases the results.
 This would allow one to map when such external effects impact the dyad.
+For certain dyad locations, some defects may have an equivalent impact on both condensates, yielding no change in orientation statistics.
+However, a change in the statistics could be detected by conducting several trials with different dyad locations (by varying the locations of laser light).
+In Supp.
+Inf. we also consider the chains of asymmetric dyads and the couplings between them that allow the generation of biased distributions.